kingsBSD/DDH-OneTrueBox/README.md

 ## Using the VM.

-All a end-user need do is select "import appliance" from the VirtualBox file menu and click "start".
+All an end-user need do is select "import appliance" from the VirtualBox file menu and click "start".
 A simple XFCE desktop will appear with icons for [QGIS](http://www.qgis.org/en/site/), [Rstudio](https://www.rstudio.com/) and Spyder.
 A [Jupyter Notebook](http://jupyter.org/) server will automatically be running at `http://localhost:8888`, with both Python3 and R kernels available.